rdhande92/ChatRepoNew/README.md

 **ChatRepoNew**

-Repochat is a chatbot that talks about GitHub repositories using a powerful AI model.
+ChatRepo is a chatbot that talks about GitHub repositories using a powerful LLM model.
 It helps users ask questions, get information, and have useful conversations about repos.
-This guide explains how to set up and use Repochat on your computer.
+The bot fetches related documents from a database and sends them, along with your input, to the "gpt-4o" model model to generate replies.I used Chroma DB to store and efficiently retrieve relevant documents from a database.
+Chroma DB is fast, highly scalable, and makes document searches more precise.

+**Usage**
 **To get started with Repochat, you'll need to follow these installation steps:**

 **Step 1:**